Sarasota Divorce Lawyer

 - Contested: The most commonly portrayed in entertainment media, a divorce becomes contested if you and your spouse cannot see eye-to-eye on an issue and must rely on family law lawyers and a judge for intervention and resolution.

 How Long do you Have to be Separated in Florida to get a Divorce?

 Only ONE of the parties to the marriage must have resided in the State of Florida for 6 months prior to filing for divorce.
 This means that if one spouse has lived in Florida for 6 months or longer and the other spouse has moved to another state, or never moved to Florida at all, it is likely the party residing in Florida can successfully petition the Florida court for a dissolution of marriage.

-For a criminal defense case, you will want a hard-hitting attorney who can bowl over the prosecution's claims.
+For a family law case, you will want an determined and powerful attorney to fight for you.
 While tenacity and confidence are surely desirable in a Sarasota divorce attorney, you will also want to work with someone who truly cares about you and your family.
 I believe I can provide you with the greatest of both sides of an attorney: compassion and resolve.